 If you love going out for bubble tea, you can use this easy recipe to make a batch of your own at home.
-Learning to make your own bubble tea will not only save you money but will allow you to flavor the tea to your liking.
-And if you have any health concerns, be it allergies or diabetes, you can tailor the recipe to meet your unique needs.
-For instance, reduce the amount of sugar or use soy or almond milk in place of regular milk.
-Make the bubble tea that works best for you!
+It'll not only save you money, but going the DIY route will also allow you to flavor the tea to your liking.
+A classic version calls for black tea, milk, syrup, and tapioca, but you can reduce the amount of sugar or use soy or almond milk in place of regular dairy.

 - 2 parts white sugar